justinphilpott/bookwhen-client/README.md

 - Possibly add a "fields" param to service methods to allow response filtering

 - Todos
-[] - refine error handling
+[] - put Zod in place in more areas to strengthen runtime type guards [] - refine error handling
 [] - write more integration tests
 [] - write services for the other integrations